Shimano SH-TR9 Bike Shoes: My Take

 My old Specialized bike shoes hit retirement age… about five years ago.
 Funny story about them:

 Finally, after two miles she backed off, but Marty and Mike harassed me from that day forward about my shoes.
-Even back then those shoes were rank and ratty which lead my friends to believe the dog was after the shoes.
+Even back then those shoes were rank and ratty which the reason my friends believe the dog was after the shoes.
 It’s quite possible.
 The shoes did smell a bit like roadkill.

-With help from Charlie, my bike mechanic, I picked out a new pair of shoes, Shimano SH-TR9.
+With help from Charlie, the best bike mechanic on the planet, I picked out a new pair of shoes, Shimano SH-TR9.
 They looked OK on the website, but when they arrived, I was shocked by the bright blue color.

 Now my friends have something new to harass me about!